-Salinas is a blue-collar town, with 40.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Salinas, you'll notice that it is more blue-collar than most other communities in America.
+40.51% of Salinas’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Salinas is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Salinas who work in farm management occupations (17.62%), office and administrative support (11.12%), and sales jobs (9.68%).

 One of the nice things about Salinas is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.